BehshadBabai/Jammming/README.md

 ## General Information
-This webpage is developed to showcase knowledege of developing responsive webpages and aligning elements of a webpage using flexbox and grid.
-The website is a static website providing information on a travel agency called the BS Vacation.
-Note that the links and the buttons on this website do not work and this project is just intended to showcase knowledge by displaying the first page of a potential website
+This webpage is developed to showcase knowledege of developing responsive webpages and using the react library to develop web applications.
+The website allows users to search the Spotify library, create a custom playlist, then save it to their Spotify account.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->